chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 </p>

 <p align="center">
-  <b> Figure:</b> Publish your collection
+  <b> Figure:</b> Publish your private collection
 </p>

-Finally, if your collection is complete and you wish to share with the world, you simply need to hit publish (in the upper right hand side of the collection view).
+Finally, if your private collection is complete and you wish to share with the world, you simply need to hit publish (in the upper right hand side of the collection view).
 Congratulations! :partying_face:

 ## Gene sets